 One more thing – shoot some pictures of your car after washing it, so it looks presentable.
 Include shots of the exterior, the interior, and under the hood.
 The photos will let buyers know exactly what they can expect.

-5. Find Out Where to Scrap A Car Near You
+5. Find Out Where and How to Scrap A Car Near You

 Do an online search for “sell my junk car.”
 This will give you plenty of local sources to start with.
 You can also check for customer ratings on sites like Yelp, which can help you find the places you would prefer to deal with.